docker/docs/docker-for-aws/index.md

 - With a pre-existing VPC
 - With a new VPC created by Docker

-We recommend having Docker for AWS create the VPC since it allows Docker to optimize the environment.
+We recommend allowing Docker for AWS to create the VPC since it allows Docker to optimize the environment.
 Installing in an existing VPC requires more work.

 ### Create a new VPC
-This approach will create a new VPC, subnets, gateways and everything else that is needed in order to run Docker for AWS.
+This approach creates a new VPC, subnets, gateways and everything else needed in order to run Docker for AWS.
 It is the easiest way to get started, and requires the least amount of work.

-All you need to do it run the CloudFormation template, answer some questions, and you are good to go.
+All you need to do is run the CloudFormation template, answer some questions, and you are good to go.

 ### Install with an Existing VPC
 If you need to install Docker for AWS with an existing VPC, you need to do a few preliminary steps.
 See [recommended VPC and Subnet setup](faqs.md#recommended-vpc-and-subnet-setup) for more details.